 If you have newer hardwood floors that are sealed or finished, there’s less of a chance that a steam mop will cause damage.
 Still, try it on a small area and keep watch for a short period of time.

 Look for dulling in particular.
 If your hardwood flooring doesn’t have the sheen it usually does after being cleaned, the issue may be the setting on your steam mop or the cleaner you’re using.

-Another factor that you should take into account when determining whether a steam mop will damage your hardwood flooring is what type of wood it contains.
-For instance, sturdy oak is better able to withstand steam mopping than a material such as pine, which is more susceptible to wear and tear.
+Another factor to take into account is what type of wood your floor is.
+For instance, sturdy oak is better able to withstand steam mopping than a softer material such as pine.